-The introduction of Outdoor dining to Martin Place is one component of wider plan to make Martin Place a high quality unified civic space that is lively and activated.
+Outdoor dining is one component of wider plan to make Martin Place a high quality unified civic space that is lively and activated.
 It is to be a unique destination in Sydney that is respectful of its cultural and built heritage significance.